EvaluationContext/daxlib.svg/docs/colors/index.md

 # Colors

 This library offers functions for working with colors in SVG visualizations.
-These functions provide capabilities for theming, and interpolation to create dynamic and accessible visualizations.
+These functions provide capabilities for theming, and interpolation to create dynamic and accessible visualizations

+These are subset of functions from [EvaluationContext.Colour](https://daxlib.org/package/EvaluationContext.Colour)

 !!! tip